amitapl/amitapple.snowsite/Snow/_posts/2014-06-24-azure-website-logging.md

 ---
 layout: post
-title: Azure Website Logging - Tips and Tools
+title: Azure Web App (Website) Logging - Tips and Tools
-category: Azure Websites, Logging, Azure Site Extensions
+category: Azure Websites, Logging, Azure Site Extensions, Azure Web Apps
 ---

-Using Azure Websites includes many benefits that come just out of the box, you just need to know that they're there and how to use them properly.
-Logging is one of those benefits that integrate seamlessly to your Azure website.
+Using Azure Web Apps includes many benefits that come just out of the box, you just need to know that they're there and how to use them properly.
+Logging is one of those benefits that integrate seamlessly to your Azure Web App.

-*Reference to the official [Azure Websites Logging Document](http://azure.microsoft.com/en-us/documentation/articles/web-sites-enable-diagnostic-log/)*
+*Reference to the official [Azure Web Apps Logging Document](http://azure.microsoft.com/en-us/documentation/articles/web-sites-enable-diagnostic-log/)*

-**In this post I'll show ways on maximizing the Azure Websites logging experience.**
+**In this post I'll show ways on maximizing the Azure Web Apps logging experience.**

 ## Log Types ##

-These are the different log types you can get for your Azure website:
+These are the different log types you can get for your Azure Web App:

 * **Web Server Logging** - Also known as http logs or iis logs, this will log all requests to your website in [W3C Extended Log File Format](http://www.microsoft.com/technet/prodtechnol/WindowsServer2003/Library/IIS/676400bc-8969-4aa7-851a-9319490a9bbb.mspx?mfr=true).